Logarithm-Labs/basis-mcp-server/README.md

 ### Common Issues

 1. **"SUBGRAPH_API_KEY environment variable is not set"**
-   - Ensure your `.env` file contains the API key or set it as an environment variable
+   - Ensure setting it as an environment variable

 2. **"Invalid vault address format"**
    - Vault addresses must be valid Ethereum addresses (42 characters starting with 0x)